usaid-cs/yesterday-i-learned/useless-trivia.md

+- "You were blinded by what's right in front of you" isn't a real quote: *of course* you are blinded by what's right in front of you.
+Unless it is transparent.
+Which makes the quote even less relevant.
 - Ash is perpetually 10 years old.
 James is [15, 18, 22, or 25](https://bulbapedia.bulbagarden.net/wiki/Talk:Jessie#Age_is_25.3F).
 - Hockey tape: "sticks to sticks"
 - The nosebleed section is called that because the altitude makes your nose bleed.
 Or maybe it's the cold at the altitude.
 Maybe a bit of both.